Hawaii was the 50th US state to join the Union on August 21, 1959.

 While tropical storms can occur any time of year, Hawaii’s hurricane season begins on June 1st and lasts through November 30th.
 Its most active months are July and August.

-The second, and worst, hurricane to make landfall in Hawaii was Hurricane Iniki (Category 4) which occurred in September 1992.
+The second and worst hurricane to make landfall in Hawaii was Hurricane Iniki (Category 4) which made landfall in September 1992.
 It caused extensive damage of over $1.8 billion and caused 6 deaths.

 Hurricanes are a huge threat to coastal areas.
-Hawaii, being an island, cannot escape this threat.
+Hawaii, being surrounded by the Pacific Ocean, cannot escape this threat.
 It would be wise to install storm shutters or have plywood (measured to fit around your windows) ready to go if a hurricane is forecasted.

 Stay tuned to the local weather forecast for any updates on developing coastal storms.
 Be prepared to travel inland if you have to evacuate and have plenty of food, water, and emergency supplies to cover the needs of you and your family members.
 Check out this guide for a complete list of mitigation and safety tips.